Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Fig Tree Pocket has 25 active public transport stops, all of which are bus stops.
-These stops are served by 9 different routes that together facilitate 824 weekly passenger trips.
-The area's transport accessibility is considered good, with residents generally located about 260 meters from the nearest stop.
+Fig Tree Pocket has 25 operational public transport stops, all of which are bus stops.
+These stops are served by nine different routes that collectively facilitate 824 weekly passenger trips.
+The area's transport accessibility is deemed good, with residents typically located 260 meters from the nearest stop.
+As a predominantly residential area, most commuters travel outward.
+Cars remain the primary mode of transport at 86%, followed by trains at 6% and cycling at 3%.
+On average, there are 1.9 vehicles per dwelling, which is higher than the regional average.

 Frequently Asked Questions - Transport